-Remove all burrs from tubing with a reamer, file or de-burring tool.
+Remove all burrs from tubing with a reamer, file or de-burring tool

-When the indoor coil is above the outdoor unit, the vapor line should be sloped toward the outdoor unit with a fall of at least 1/4 inch per 5 feet.
+Whether the indoor coil is above or below the outdoor unit, the vapor line should not be sloped for heat pump installations.

 INSULATION OF VAPOR LINE

 Insulate vapor line with 3/8" (or that required by local code) closed cell insulation.